 Later on, when Marcus and the two thugs went on a tear, Pierre heard nothing but a steady stream of the most rancid homophobia you could ever image, just fag this, fag that, fag club, you’re a fag, no, you’re a fag, ass, anal, rectum, the whole works.
 Then Marcus and the thugs slashed a transsexual prostitute.

 Between Marcus calling his sexuality into question and the homophobia that night, Pierre became vulnerable as the gay patrons at The Rectum started propositioning him.
-When Marcus was attacked, he bludgeoned the gay attacker to death, partly because he succumbed to the barbarism of that night but also partly because the homophobia affected him.
+When Marcus was attacked, he bludgeoned the gay attacker to death, partly because he succumbed to the barbarism of that night but also partly because being ridiculed about his sexuality got to him.
 So he wound up committing the very hateful act that Marcus and the two thugs were building up towards, even though he himself wasn’t homophobic.

 As with the point about barbarism being toxic, Irreversible is saying the same about prejudice and hatred.
 It is toxic to the point where even a person who’s never harbored a hateful thought a day in his life can become hateful.